shagstrom/angular-split-pane/README.md

             <script src="bower_components/angular-split-pane/angular-split-pane.js"></script>
             <style type="text/css">
                 html, body {
+                    /* The Split Pand needs a container with width and height. */
                     height: 100%;
                     min-height: 100%;
                     margin: 0;
                     padding: 0;
                 }
-                .split-pane-divider {
+                /* The styling below is very simple.
+You can style things you own way. */ .split-pane-divider {
                     background: #aaa;
                 }